Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: A parametric view of two-step non-local methods for single-image denoising

-Obviously $x$ is unknown in practice as it is precisely what we are looking for.
-Consequently, the minimization problem (\ref{risksolve1}) cannot actually be solved.
-However, assuming that a (weak) estimate $\tilde{x}$ of the denoised image (\textit{a.k.a.} pilot or oracle \cite{cuisine}) is available, the authors of \cite{LIDIA} proposed, in the context of deep learning, to substitute it for $x$ in risk expression (\ref{risk1}).
+As the true image $x$ is not known, \eqref{risksolve1} cannot actually be solved.
+However, assuming that an initial estimate $\tilde{x}$ of the denoised image (\textit{a.k.a.} pilot or oracle estimator \cite{cuisine}) is available, G. Vaksman \textit{et al.} \cite{LIDIA} proposed, in the context of deep learning, to substitute $\tilde{x}$ for $x$ in \eqref{risk1}.
 Formally, the idea is to consider the surrogate: